dennisguse/TheKarte/README.md

   URL: `TheKarte.html?geoText(wkt,POINT(13.03367%2052.41362))&a&a&geoText(wkt,POINT(2.3522219%2048.856614))`
 * Loading a KML file (contain points) and render these using the OpenLayers logo.
   URL: `TheKarte.html?geoURL(kml,https://openlayers.org/en/latest/examples/data/kml/2012_Earthquakes_Mag5.kml)&styleImageURL(https://openlayers.org/en/latest/examples/resources/logo-70x70.png)`
+* Creates a screenshot and exports it as _TheKarte-screenshot.png_ to the local device (usually the download-folder).
+  URL:
+  `TheKarte.html?screenshot(TheKarte-screenshot.png)`

 ## Configuration
 TheKarte can be easily configured.